Hawke’s Bay couple who found $70,000 on the ground hand it in to police

 The bag contained a reported total of $70,592.60 in cash.

-Police thanked two members of the public for their help in a situation where “nothing will come remotely close to this level of honesty”.
+Police say they thanked two members of the public for their help in a situation where “nothing will come remotely close to this level of honesty”.

 Inspector Chris Wallace says the actions of the couple were a true test.